Powerful A-Ha Moments

 The danger here is in projecting our madness onto others.
 When we convince ourselves that someone doesn’t like us, we make up stories about them and project those stories out as the truth.
 How often have you spoken negatively to a co-worker about someone you work with and then gotten your co-worker to believe things about that person that aren’t even true?
 It can take years for people to get over these negative stories and the fear they can create in an organization.

-This week, see how often you think about what others think of you.
+See how often you think about what others think of you.
 Are you worried about what others are saying about you?
 Have you become angry or fearful because you’re convinced someone else thinks your not good enough or not competent in your job?
 Have you become so convinced that someone doesn’t like you that you try to find reasons not to like them as well?
 All of this can be avoided when we realize that no one spends all that much time thinking about us, whether in a negative or a positive vein.
 Allowing our imagination to run wild with our false stories and interpretations of events has a destructive effect on us that can last a life time.

 Everyday I ask myself, do these thoughts I’m having serve me?
 Is it worth my time and energy to continue to worry about something I have no control over?
 How damaging is it for me to allow my mind to run wild with these thoughts?
 Perhaps, I can think better thoughts about myself and this other person.
 What do I know about both of us that’s really true?